 A celebration of sexual empowerment, healing, pleasure, & love among women from the South Asian Diaspora

-How does erotic power manifest in the contemporary lives of diasporic Desi women?
+How is erotic power experienced in the contemporary lives of diasporic Desi women?
 And what is the role of the erotic in our indigenous cultures–in the beliefs and practices of our South Asian traditions, faiths, and ancestors?

 Browse the website for art & research about reclaiming the erotic among Desi women, and to meet the talented artists breaking taboos in their work towards sexual and gender empowerment: